Daniel-P-Lima/Daniel-P-Lima.github.io/_posts/2024-10-15-binary-tree.md

         {% include figure.liquid loading="eager" path="assets/img/binary_tree_pos.png" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 ---

-Algorithms implementing binary trees are typically divided into two stages.
-The first involves building the tree, and the second involves traversing it.

-## Sorting Strategy
-To create a Binary Search Tree, it is crucial to know how to build it correctly.
-An incorrect construction will result in errors in search algorithms.
+# Building a Binary Search Tree (BST)

+A Binary Search Tree (BST) is a binary tree where each node follows the property:

+- Left Subtree: Contains values less than the node's value.
+- Right Subtree: Contains values greater than the node's value.
-### Node Insertion
+## Node Insertion Algorithm
-1. If the tree is empty, create a tree with a single node containing the value $$N$$.
+1. If the tree is empty, create a new node as the root with the value N.
-2. If the number $$N$$ is greater than or equal to the value stored in the root node, repeat the procedure on the right subtree of the root node.
-3. If the number $$N$$ is less than the value stored in the root node, repeat the procedure on the left subtree of the root node.
+2. If N is less than the current node's value, insert N into the left subtree.
+3. If N is greater than the current node's value, insert N into the right subtree.
+4. Duplicate values are typically not allowed in a BST.

 > ##### NOTE
 >
-> Smaller values will always be on the left of the root node, eliminating the
+> Note: Smaller values are always on the left of a node, and larger values are on the
-> entire right side of the tree.
-If a value is inserted incorrectly, it is necessary to
-> restart the tree creation process.
+> right.
+Correct insertion is crucial for maintaining the BST property.
 {: .block-tip }

-Let us say we want to create a Binary Search Tree with the following values:
+For example, inserting the values:
 $$14, 15, 4, 9, 7, 18, 3, 5, 16, 4, 20, 17, 9, 14, 5$$
 Following the proposed logic, the resulting tree will be:
 <div class="row mt-3">